meltano/meltano/docs/src/handbook/README.md

 The [Meltano.com website](https://www.meltano.com) is set up with live chat powered by Intercom.
 Team members have their own accounts and master account login info can be found in 1Password.

-## 1Password

-We have three vaults in GitLab's 1Password account:

-- Meltano: Credentials for services, typically registered to `hello@meltano.com`
-- Meltano Test Data: Test data for sources
-- MeltanoData.com: Credentials for VMs we created on DigitalOcean for MeltanoData.com users

 ## Calendars

-We have email addresses and Google Calendar accounts both under `@gitlab.com` and `@meltano.com`, but prefer to use the latter for Meltano-specific meetings.

-If team members should show up as busy on their GitLab calendars during these slots to prevent other meetings from being planned over them, these accounts can be invited to the event _in addition to_ the Meltano accounts.

 Shared calendars and meetings:
 - [Community Meetings](https://calendar.google.com/calendar/u/1?cid=Y18wMWNqNDhoYTRoMTk5Y3RqZWZpODV0OWRnY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t): Meetings open to the community